jiangfengming/vue-pilot/README.md

 router.push(URL string | location)
 ```

-Counterpart of `window.history.pushState()`.
-Push the location onto the history stack. `beforeChange` will be called.
+Pushs the location onto the history stack. `beforeChange` event will be fired.

 ```js
 router.push('/home?a=1#b')